-New or amended Accounting Standards and Interpreations adopted
+New or amended Accounting Standards and Interpretations adopted

 The Association has adopted all of the new or amended Accounting Standards and Interpretations issued by the Australia Accounting Standards Board ('AASB') that are mandatory for the current reporting period.
+There has been no financial reporting impact on the adoption of these.